-Science Museum Lates are adults-only, after-hours theme nights that take place in the Museum on the last Wednesday of every month.
-Each entry in this hugely popular ongoing series of events centres on a different theme: from sex to climate change, from Churchill’s wartime scientists to childhood.
+Science Museum Lates are adults-only, after-hours theme nights that take place in the museum on the last Wednesday of every month.
+Each entry in this hugely popular ongoing series of events centres on a different theme: from sex to climate change, from big data to childhood.

 See what we have planned for the coming months

 Inspiring, enlightening and unbelievably good fun, Lates always draw a crowd, so we suggest you arrive early to ensure the best chance of getting in.
 Be advised that you may have to queue before a timed event.